Monk Bretton: Sites of interest

-Famous and notable people
+Notable residents

 George Wood, an early member of a prominent local gentry family, was born in Monk Bretton in 1534 and died there in 1589.
 He was the ancestor of the 19th century Liberal politician Charles Wood, who took the title 1st Viscount Halifax of Monk Bretton for his 1866 peerage.

 Famous people from Monk Bretton include Yorkshire, Essex and England cricketer Darren Gough.
 Keith Laybourn, long serving Professor of History at Huddersfield University, was born in Monk Bretton.
 Julian Booker, Professor of Mechanical Design Engineering at the University of Bristol was born in Monk Bretton.
 As a youth, the renowned cricket umpire Dickie Bird is said to have worked at the colliery.